 Since 2013, the city has planted over 90,000 trees and 1.9 million shrubs under the One Million Trees project.
 The air is becoming cleaner: Nitrogen oxide and carbon oxide emissions are down 20 and 30 percent, respectively, and those of tiny particles have decreased by an average of ten percent.
 And tap water no longer reeks of chlorine.

 550 parks, since 2011, the city has improved 550 parks and green territories, including the creation of 259 new parks.
 In 2017, 113 green zones were improved.
 There are plans to still improve 84 parks before the year is out.
 Trees and shrubs cover 49 percent of the city’s area.

-The city no longer implements high-density (infill) construction projects, and construction of properties with an area of 21.2 million square meters has been canceled.
-New hospitals, schools and kindergartens, transport interchanges and metro stations appear each year.
+The city no longer implements high-density (infill) construction projects, and the construction of properties with an area of 21.2 million square meters has been canceled.
+New hospitals, schools and kindergartens, transport interchanges, and metro stations appear each year.

 The city has established 33 technology parks accommodating thousands of small and medium-sized innovative companies.
 39 industrial complexes prioritizing innovation development have been registered.
 12 technology parks for children are being developed at local universities, offering classes for school children.

 The number of weekend markets has increased ten-fold.
 Since early 2018, there are 102 marketplaces.
 Over 4,000 illegal trading facilities have been dismantled during the past five years, a standard system for siting kiosks has been drafted, and a 96.6-percent outlet-accessibility coefficient is now posted.